wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 python3 wis2box-create-config.py
 ```

-We recommend you use the directory "wis2box-data" in your home-directory to store your configuration and data.
+We recommend you use the directory `wis2box-data` in your home directory to store your configuration and data.
 Note that you need to define the full path to this directory.

 For example if your username is `mlimper`, the full path to the directory is `/home/mlimper/wis2box-data`: